MarkKhramko/nodester/docs/Application.md

 ```

-### Extending class:
+### Extending Class:

-If you really want to override properties or use `nodester` as a boilerplate, you should extend default Application class:
+If you really want to override properties or use `nodester` as a boilerplate, you should extend the default application class:

 ```js
 const NodesterApp = require('nodester');